 Galway is a tiny village located in the state of New York.
 With a population of 199 people and just one neighborhood, Galway is the 899th largest community in New York.
 Galway has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Galway is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Galway is a village of service providers, professionals and managers.
 There are especially a lot of people living in Galway who work in management occupations (16.22%), law enforcement and fire fighting (11.71%) and personal care services (10.81%).

 Of important note, Galway is also a village of artists.
 Galway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Galway’s character.

 Setting & Lifestyle

-Being a small village, Galway does not have a public transit system used by locals to get to and from work.
+Galway is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.